x64bitMango/spoofify/README.md

 ---
 ### A static, locally hostable, decentralized music playing & storing web application in the style of Spotify.
 **No live servers/databses required.
-Build solely through caching and localStorage in JavaScript with the purpose of being able to be hsoted by anyone that has atleast a little web literacy.
+Built solely through caching and localStorage in JavaScript with the purpose of being able to be hsoted by anyone that has atleast a little web literacy.
 Just fork and create a Github Page!**